 A. Payment will be made under the applicable item of the Bill of Quantities for the excavation of the unsuitable foundation material, excavation of slide materials from slides which are beyond the control of the Contractor, and for refilling and compacting of such excavation as directed and approved by the Employer’s Representative.
 Measurement and payment will be made under the applicable item of the Bill of Quantities for placing of backfill in such excavations.
 Cost of re-handling and transporting backfill material from stockpiles, if so required, shall be included in the unit rate tendered in the Bill of Quantities for backfill around structures.

-B. No Payment will be made for excavation made for the convenience to the Contractor for any purpose or reason, for over excavation or fill beyond the established lines and grades, and for removal of materials disturbed or loosened because of the Contractor’s Operations.
+B. No Payment will be made for excavation made for the convenience of the Contractor for any purpose or reason, for over-excavation or fill beyond the established lines and grades, and for removal of materials disturbed or loosened because of the Contractor’s Operations.

 You’ll Also Like: